tgalyean/pygelf/README.md

 pygelf
 ======
-pygelf - Python library for sending Graylog2 events over the Gelf HTTP input
+pygelf - Python library for sending events to Graylog2 over the Gelf HTTP Input

 Install